-Sailing programs nationwide are rich environments for STEM learning.
+Sailing programs nationwide are rich environments for STEM (Science, Technology, Engineering, Math) learning.
 Every time a student steps into a boat, pulls the tiller, or trims a sail they are experiencing powerful lessons.
 The weather above, the water below, and everything on the boat in-between can provide daily, real-world science lessons.
 Connecting these hands-on, experiential learning experiences to educational objectives can open up a whole new world of learning and opportunity to both sailors and sailing programs.

 Join the 400+ programs taking part in Reach, US Sailing’s STEM Education Initiative.
 In 2012, US Sailing launched “Reach” a national education initiative to inspire sailing programs and school to utilize sailing as an educational platform.
 Reach exposes youth sailors, arguably our most vested future highly skilled workers and environmentalists, to STEM and environmental education.
 In addition, 90% of students participating in Reach are first time sailor, creating an on-ramp to the sport for youth of all backgrounds.